The story of Narasimha is actually the story of Hiranyakashipu’s terror and Prahlada’s devotion.

 Hiranyakashipu was now angry beyond reason.
 Not only he had lost his brother, but he also lost his sister and his disobedient son was still alive and still worshipping Vishnu.

 Now he was ready to kill his son himself.
 He brought Prahlada to his courtroom and gave him one last chance to change his devotion to him instead of Vishnu.
 When Prahlada refused, Hiranyakashipu mocked him to call his Vishnu to come and save him.

 As he leapt towards Prahlada, the main pillar in the courtroom burst open and Vishnu in the form of Narasimha came out of it.
 Hiranyakashipu was now scared.
 His boon covered all humans and animals.
-It did not cover a half-human half-lion hybrid.
+It did not cover a half-human, half-lion hybrid.
 But still, there were other impossible conditions to fulfil before his death.

 Vishnu knew this and thus proceeded to pick Hiranyakashipu up in the air and brought him to the doorway.
 At the doorway, they were neither inside nor outside.
-Narasimha then proceeds to place him on his lap which was neither land nor air and as the sun was setting and night approaching during the dusk, he proceeded to use his paws to tear him in two pieces.
+Narasimha then proceeds to place him on his lap which was neither land nor air, and as the sun was setting and night approaching during the dusk, he proceeded to use his paws to tear him into two pieces.

 Thus, Vishnu fulfilled all the conditions required for Hiranyakashipu’s death and killed him and saved his devotee Prahlada.

 This story has a lot of things to consider.
 In the evolution scale, it describes the time when humans were still evolving from apes and could be thus classified as half-humans and half-animal.